Penn Carey Law - Logo

 Pottruck Center at 3701 Walnut Street is the largest facility and has a full-service gym with a pool, fitness classes, a climbing wall, a fitness center, locker rooms, a sauna, and more!

 Fox Fitness is at 219 S. 33rd Street and contains a fitness center, squash courts, and lockers.
-More details about amenities, classes, and memberships are available at https://recreation.upenn.edu/.
+More details about amenities, classes, and memberships are available at Penn Campus Recreation.

 Hecht Tennis Center facility at 240 S. 31st Street, near Penn Park, has eight indoor courts and is open daily.